What's Mother's Day without children?

 Why did this happen?
 Often because the mother, trying to protect her child from harm and abuse, spoke up in the Court.
 Often because although the mother said nothing, the court appointed 'single expert' decided that she was thinking her former partner might be a danger to her child.

 She is then labelled mad or bad by the ‘experts’ and ultimately, as an unfriendly parent by the Judge.
 Most of these mothers have never been convicted – or even accused – of harming or threatening their child.
 In this crazy system, violent abusers with convictions can be and are allowed to be custodial parents.
 Some of these have never lived with the children before.

-Such mothers may flee the country because the Family Court will not listen to them and insists on handing their child to an abusive parent.
+Such mothers may flee the country or go 'underground' because the Family Court will not listen to them and insists on handing their child to an abusive parent.
 What would you do when the justice system in this country - a country that prides itself on the ‘fair go’- lets you and your child down?

 Mothers involved with the Family Law system are fighting for justice for their children and for their right to be heard.
 They are fighting a secretive system which has done its best to destroy them.

 Family Court suppression orders will make sure that you’re kept in the dark about all this.

 On Sunday 12 May thousands of Australian women and children will be spending yet another Mother’s Day apart.
 They can’t phone or email, the kids can’t make or send cards or presents.

 These mothers know how much their children are suffering and are unable to do anything about it.
 Children often feel (and are told) that their mum doesn’t care.
 This is all a pain difficult for many to imagine, and does not make Mother’s Day a day for celebration.

 The adversarial Family Law system in Australia is not working for children at risk and for many mothers and is often placing them in extremely unsafe situations.
 The practice of Family Law must change now and so-called child protection services must change to protect children and mothers and keep them safe and give them meaningful lives together.